rage/java-programming-fall-19/data/part-1/2-printing.md

 You can run a program in TMC by pressing the green play-button, or by selecting "Run project" from the TMC-menu.

-TODO: tähän kuva TMC:stä (highlightattuna run-nappi).

 Although running the program is straightforward, a lot happens behind the scenes.
 When a program is run, the source code is first compiled into Java bytecode.
 This compilation process is done by Java's own compiler, which itself is a program.
 Following that, the program gets executed, meaning the commands are executed one-by-one by a Java-interpreter that is able to read Java bytecode.

 This compile process affects how and when errors occur.
-When program is compiled before execution, the program used for compiling can search errors from your program.
-This affects also what tips the programming environment can offer so that a programmer can get feedback about possible errors instantly.
+When program is compiled before execution, the compiler can search errors from your program.
+This can also help the IDE to give tips, so the programmer can immediately notice their errors.

-Our programming environment compiles and executes the program at the touch of a button.
-However, the programming environment compiles the program continually in which case it can report errors.
-You can for example try to change above Ada Lovelace exercise print command to `Systemoutprintln("hi!")` -- you will notice, that the row will be underlined and there will be notification about a error on the left side.
+The IDE both compiles and executes the program with just one touch of a button.
+However, the programming environment compiles the program continuously, so it can report errors.
+You can for example try to change above Ada Lovelace exercise print command to `Systemoutprintln("hi!")` -- you will notice, that the line will be underlined and there will be notification about a error on the left side.

 </text-box>